LabKey/labkey-ui-components/packages/base/README.md

 ### version ???
 *Released*: ???
 * Modify getImportURL for AssayDefinitionModel to use the sample model's filters if present
+* Add QueryGridModel properties for hideEmptyViewSelector and hideEmptyChartSelector

 ### version 0.19.0
 *Released*: 26 September 2019